alok-sriv/ora-py-lambda/README.md

 This repositories shows how to build a Lambda (Python) function with all required dependicies that can connect to RDS Oracle Instance.
 I used linux environment to build all dependent packages.

+# Step1 : Oracle Clinet Requirements
-# Step1 :Download and unzip oracle instant basic clinet from https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html.
+Download and unzip oracle instant basic clinet from https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html.
 I used instantclient-basic-linux.x64-12.2.0.1.0.zip.

 $:/home/Lambda/ora12_client > ls -ltr
 -rw-r--r-- xxxx xxxx xxxx instantclient-basic-linux.x64-12.2.0.1.0.zip